-- 8) Once the table has been created, click in one of the top cells.
-In the properties panel along the bottom, the Header option will appear ticked but will be blank in the other cells.
-Header An HTML header cell is usually displayed as bold and centre aligned in a web browser and it is easy to modify the format of header cells later using styles. - 9) In the first row of the first cell enter Name.
+- 9) Once the table has been created, click in one of the top cells.
+In the properties panel along the bottom, the Header option will appear ticked for any cells in the top row but will be blank in the other cells.
+Header - 10) An HTML header cell is usually displayed as bold and centre aligned in a web browser and it is easy to modify the format of header cells using styles. - 11) In the first row of the first cell enter Name.
 In the second cell enter Description.
 Leave the third cell blank.